rdfostrich/article-jws2018-ostrich/content/abstract.md

 In this article, we introduce an RDF archiving technique that is able to store datasets with a low storage overhead, by compressing consecutive versions and adding metadata for reducing lookup times.
+<span class="comment" data-author="RV">Maybe we should clarify here that this is an indexing solution compatible with different query engines, not a query engine (cfr. reviews)?</span>
 <!-- Object       -->
 We introduce algorithms based on this technique for efficiently evaluating queries *at* a certain version, *between* any two versions, and *for* versions.